CyberT33N/android-cheat-sheet/README.md

 - TWRP must be installed
    [Install TWRP](https://github.com/CyberT33N/android-cheat-sheet/blob/main/README.md#twrp)
 ```
+# Check if device can be found
+adb devices

 # Download a file and check if it can be found here at this path
 adb shell ls /storage/emulated/0/Download/